New and Established Investigator Research Grant Program

 - Applicants who have been funded by the Scleroderma Foundation must wait one year after their grant has ended to reapply.

-- Revised grants utilizing critiques from the previous submission may be resubmitted no more than two times.
+- Revised grants utilizing critiques from the previous submission may be resubmitted no more than once.

 - Before research can begin, grant agreements must be signed and all approvals such as IRB must be obtained.

 The Scleroderma Foundation peer review committee will review applications for responsiveness to the research objectives of the Scleroderma Foundation and for the eligibility of the Principal Investigator under the requirements stated above.
 Applications found to be unresponsive to these guidelines will be returned without further consideration.
 Applications that are complete and responsive to the guidelines of the Scleroderma Foundation will be evaluated for scientific and technical merit.

 In the written review, comments on the following aspects of the application will be made in order to judge the likelihood that the proposed research will have a substantial impact on the pursuit of these goals.
 Each of these criteria will be addressed and considered in the assignment of the overall score.

 - Significance.
 Does this study address an important problem related to SSc?
 If the aims of the application are achieved, how will scientific knowledge be advanced?
 What will be the effect of these studies on the concepts or methods that drive this field?